sheng09/Qinv/README.md

 ![](exam/exam_findBestWin_syn/coef2d.png)

-Fig4.2 Grid search isogram for the optimal windows of the incident and the surface reflected phases for synthetic tangential component.
-Waveform comparison are presented in Fig 4.3.
+Fig .2 Grid search isogram for the optimal windows of the incident and the surface reflected phases for synthetic tangential component.
+Waveform comparison is presented in Fig 4.3.

 ------